kkwong44/cappadocia-tours/README.md

 Main components of this page:
 * This page shows images from the region
 * The images are display in a grid format
-* Each image can be enlarge when hover on large screen devices
+* Each image can be enlarged when hover on large screen devices

 *Screenshot - Gallery Page in Full*